johnwcowan/r7rs-work/RestartsCowan.md

 The *description* argument is a list whose car is a string that by convention is a complete sentence in a natural language using the standard punctuation conventions of that language.
-It may be a question or a command.
+It may also be a question or a command.
 The cdr of *description* is a list of strings that describe the values to be passed to the invoker in the same natural language: they may be phrases or whole sentences.